NVIDIA/jetson-gpio/README.md

 # Complete library API

-The Jetson GPIO library provides all public APIs provided by the RPi.GPIO library with the exception of the Software PWM APIs.
+The Jetson GPIO library provides all public APIs provided by the RPi.GPIO library.
 The following discusses the use of each API:

 #### 1. Importing the libary